ftoyarzun/AI4AO/README.md

 Newt step :

-- Fransisco : run the code :)
+- Francisco : run the code :)
-- Fransisco & Benoît : prepare toy examples for optimization with known results to check the training
+- Francisco & Benoît : prepare toy examples for optimization with known results to check the training
 - Pauline : make a new branch to fix the OptimizedLinearEstimator